If a king judges the poor with truth, his throne will be established forever.

 Partiality inherently involves prejudice, and God has expressly commanded in His Word that His people are to not harbor such sinful bias in their hearts (James 2:9).

-Equity seeks first to discern what is objectively true and, subsequently, to render a ruling or verdict solely on that basis.
-Equality, on the other hand, prioritizes pursuing a desired or preferred outcome without regard to that which is objectively true.
+Equity seeks first to discern what is objectively true and, consequently, to render a ruling or verdict solely on that basis.
+Equality, on the other hand, prioritizes pursuing a desired or preferred outcome without regard to what is objectively true.
 In King Solomon’s case, it would have meant taking a sword and dividing a child in two.

 “Let my judgment come forth from Your presence; let your eyes look with equity.” — Psalm 17:2 (NASB)